16 April 2021

 It’s important for areas that will be used for dining and sitting, I like to use paving to create pattern and interest.
 I particularly like using porcelain as it’s ideal for shady and north facing landscapes and has been made to be slip-resistant.
-I choose paving which will enhance and complement the client’s house and surroundings and I like to mix contemporary and traditional styles.
+I choose garden paving that will enhance and complement the client’s house and surroundings and I like to mix contemporary and traditional styles.

 12. What are your ambitions for the future?

 I would like to gain further recognition within the industry and win a few awards!
-It’s always nice to work on big complex projects but ultimately I want to be offered work which is interesting and creative, with clients who understand me and trust what I do.
+It’s always nice to work on big complex projects but ultimately I want to be offered work that is interesting and creative, with clients who understand me and trust what I do.